ScienceTony/sciencetony.github.io/_posts/2019-08-07-finding-jekyll.md

 Today, I learnt about **Jekyll** and how i can use include.
 First I needed to make an `_includes` directory and then I set about making the files.
 <br>
 <br>
-Where php uses require, **Jekyll** uses include as follows within.
-Note, you will not need the brackets. <br>
+Where php uses require, **Jekyll** uses include within double %, which in turn is within curly braces. <br>